Quanato607/MST-KDNet/README.md

 ## 📃 Evaluation

-To evaluate my model on ImageNet, run:
+To evaluate my model in the paper, run this command:

 ```eval
 python eval.py